 - Urine tests to look for signs of kidney damage

 Images may be taken to check the size of your liver.
-This can be done with:
+This can be done with ultrasound.

-Treatment will depend on the severity of your condition but in general includes stabilizing the mother until the baby can be safely delivered.
+Treatment will depend on the severity of your condition.
+The mother will need to be stabilized until the baby can be delivered.

-After diagnosis, the mother’s and baby’s vital signs will be monitored.
-This often requires hospitalization.
-The following treatments may be needed to help stabilize the mother:
+The mother’s and baby’s vital signs will be watched.
+This can be done in the hospital.
+These steps may be done to help stabilize the mother:

 - IV fluids